-Returns all relevant information about the connection, ssl options that are undefined will be filtered out.
+Returns the most relevant information about the connection, ssl options that are undefined will be filtered out.
+Note that values that affect the security of the connection will only be returned if explicitly requested by connection_information/2.

 '''

 connection_information(SslSocket, Items) -> {ok, Result} | {error, Reason}

 Types:

 '''